• Skip to primary navigation

 • 1 13.5 oz can full fat coconut milk

-• ¼ cup all-natural agave syrup or honey (see notes)
+• ¼ cup maple syrup or preferred sweetener (see notes)

 Instructions